; more abmortal, most abmortal

-Located or directed away from dead, dying, or injured tissue: The abmortal
+Pertaining to the location or direction away from dead, dying, or injured tissue: The abmortal

 electric currents were generated by the injured muscles in his leg.

-The corrective surgery performed an abmortal relocation of the damaged nerves on Joe's foot, who was a long distance runner.
+The corrective surgery performed an abmortal relocation of the damaged nerves on Joe's foot.
+Joe was a long distance runner.

 Moving toward damaged tissue; applied to an electric current.

 The cooling of the body that follows death.